Araffe/vdc-networking-lab/readme.md

 ## 2.3: Configure User Defined Routes <a name="udr"></a>

-In this section, we will configured a number of *User Defined Routes*.
+In this section, we will configure a number of *User Defined Routes*.
 A UDR in Azure is a routing table that you as the user define, potentially overriding the default routing that Azure sets up for you.
 UDRs are generally required any time a Network Virtual Appliance (NVA) is deployed, such as the Cisco CSR router we are using in our lab.
 The goal of this exercise is to allow traffic to flow from VMs residing in the Spoke VNets, to the VM in the On Premises VNet.
 This traffic will flow through the Cisco CSR router in the Hub VNet.
 The diagram in figure 7 shows what we are trying to achieve in this section.

 ![User Defined Routes](https://github.com/Araffe/vdc-networking-lab/blob/master/images/UDR.jpg "User Defined Routes")